 - TAKE the test, and obtain an original score report from the test vendor.
 Verify minimum passing score.
 Do not request score reports to be sent directly to the department (DPI).

-- APPLY for the new license using application form PI-1602-TST.
+- APPLY for the new license using the ELO System.
 Attach original score report from the test vendor.
 An applicant may add more than one related area license at a time based on a passing score.
-Only original score reports reflecting passing scores submitted with the PI-1602-TST application form will be considered.
 Do not submit an application without an original score report attached.